The Kensington Runestone - Mystery Solved

 - Thomas Jefferson

-The function of Geoglyphology, as it relates to Archeology, is to expand both the search area and the knowledge base available to the Archaeologist.
+The advantage of Geoglyphology, as it relates to Archeology, is to expand both the search area and the knowledge base available to the Archaeologist.

 The Kensington Runestone